PredixDev/px-table-view/README.md

 ## Overview

-Px-table-view is a Predix UI component that creates a table-style list of items which can be interacted with by the user.
-It works the way users expect from a native mobile app, allowing swiping, tapping and re-ordering of list items.
+`Px-table-view` is a Predix UI component that creates a table-style list of items which can be interacted with by the user.
+It works as users expect from a native mobile app, allowing swiping, tapping, and re-ordering of list items.

-Use the px-table-view component to create list-style interfaces like menus or to display sets of related data that can be acted upon.
+Use the `px-table-view` component to create list-style interfaces like menus or to display sets of related data that can be acted upon.

 ## Usage